Kerala floods – The flood of the century

 Panic set in!
 Another cancelled flight that we have to explain to our travel insurance and with the airport closed for 10 days we had to find an alternative.
 We realised that we had to get out of Kerala as the situation was getting worse each day.
 Again we booked a new flight.
 Our third attempt was from Kozhikoda airport (180km away) straight to Varanasi.
 With our bags packed and ready to leave, our hotel informed us that they it has been announced that all train services had been suspended and most of the roads were blocked.
 Again, we were stranded.

 Fourth flight lucky?

-Finally, after spending many hours online, we managed to find a flight from Trivandrum to Hyderabad and then to Varanasi. (which was our next stop, since we missed Delhi) The problem was that we still had to get to Trivandrum.
+Finally, after spending many hours online, we managed to find a flight from Trivandrum to Hyderabad and then to Varanasi. (which was our next stop, since we missed Delhi and all it’s attractions) The problem was that we still had to get to Trivandrum.
 With no trains. the only other way was to take a taxi.
 We spoke to the locals who confirmed there was still one road open but it will take a long time.
 We found one brave soul who was happy to take the drive so we could catch our flight in the morning.
 It turned out to be the longest Uber ride we had ever taken.
 After 8 hours and 204km we arrived in Trivandrum.
 We could see the extent of the damage caused by the floods the whole drive down.

 Many buildings were submerged under water, businesses had to be closed, damage was everywhere and some homes had people walking in water knee deep.
 Banks were only allowing 2000 Rupees withdrawal at a time, water was running out and supermarkets had long queues of people trying to stock up on food.
 Our Uber driver told us that by the morning most shops wont have any food left.
 While driving to TRV, we donated to various communities doing collections toward food and supplies for those who lost their homes.
 It was heart warming to watch how communities were working together.